danzeeeman/Code-Toolkit-Python.A.Fa24/00_Week_1.md

 ![Tokenizer Steps](images/tokenizer_steps.png)

-The goal of tokenizers is to transform natural language into something a computer can understand and perform operations on:
+The goal of tokenizers is to transform natural language into something a computer can understand and perform math operations on:

 So these bit of code